 MRBR: So, I read the beta.
 I think it was your last beta.
 Any major changes coming?

-JM: I get the content edits back this week.
-But I love what my editor did with the samples.
-I’m excited to read her notes.
+JM: I get the final edits back this week.
 I’ll shoot you a final when we’re done.

 MRBR: Who are your pop-culture heroes?
 Anybody you associate yourself with?